-For quite some days I was trying to write on a film but somehow could not find myself hooked into anything.
-Finally, I picked one but then preferred to watch it again on DVD before putting my thoughts about August Rush a drama film (not much romance though) with enough sugar content to even make few cry.
+For quite some days I was trying to write about a film but somehow could not find myself hooked into anything.
+Finally, I picked up August Rush but then preferred to watch it again on DVD before putting my thoughts on the film.
+August Rush is a drama film (not much romance though) with enough sugar content to even make a few cries.

 Interestingly, Evan has a very eccentric ability to hear music wherever he is.
 He is, however, pretty much convinced that one day his parents will find him.
 Then comes the story in flashbacks when a young guitarist Irish singer-guitarist Louis (Jonathan Rhys Meyers) meets a very talented cellist Lyla (Keri Russell) and they happen to spend one night together.

 What happens thereafter is all musical and spiritual in a sense.
-The best thing of August Rush is that while watching I almost forgot its sub plots and was only interested in the exceptional music.
-Although it was highly predictable, as a result most of the film critics were very much critical about this, it has so far garnered positive reviews from general public.
+The best thing about August Rush is that while watching I almost forgot its subplots and was only interested in exceptional music.
+Although it was highly predictable, as a result, most of the film critics were very much critical of this, it has so far garnered positive reviews from the general public.

 Film: August Rush

 Starring: Freddie Highmore (August Rush), Keri Russell (Lyla Novacek), Jonathan Rhys Meyers (Louis Connelly), Terrence Howard (Richard Jeffries), Robin Williams (Wizard), and William Sadler (Thomas Novacek).

 Release Date or Year: November 21, 2007